 Many people share the same names and even the same birthdates.
 Employers should obtain multiple “identifiers” such as full name and previous names, date of birth, Social Security and driver’s license numbers when screening an employee.
 Some applicants with a criminal history may attempt to use a relative’s information in an attempt to circumvent the system.

-A good employment screening service will verify these details when performing a background check in order to provide accurate and complete background information.
+A good employment background check service will verify these details when performing a background check in order to provide accurate and complete background information.

 The National Association of Professional Background Screeners (NAPBS) recommends that employers develop a written screening policy for the use of background checks obtained from a Consumer Reporting Agency (background screening service) that is regulated by the Fair Credit Reporting Act (FCRA).